jhpratt/skrolr/README.md

 ### Stopping

-What if we want to stop a *skrolr*?
+What if you want to stop a *skrolr*?

 ```
 document.getElementById("skrolr").skrolr({